NEWS

 Kenneth Woods, conductor

-A miniature song cycle for soprano, shakuhachi, violin, cello and piano
+A miniature song cycle based on ancient Japanese poems for soprano, shakuhachi, violin, cello and piano

 Deborah Lifton, soprano